-Regarding the final inspection, several important rules apply, including; what the landlord can demand from you when you move out, when you as a tenant will be or not be liable for the deficiencies, which deadlines you must keep, etc. Therefore, we have put together this guide to help you with the final inspection and make it easier for you to move out.
+Regarding the final inspection, several important rules apply.
+Therefore, we have put together this guide to help you with the final inspection and make it easier for you to move out.

 What can the landlord demand from you?

 The landlord can never expect you to leave the apartment in a better condition than it was when you moved in.

 However, it is very individual what the landlord expects of you.
 Some landlords only expect the overall look while others review every detail.

 No matter what, the landlord can only demand that the apartment is in the same condition as it was when you moved in, except for normal wear and tear from living in.
 It is therefore a good idea to document everything when you move in.
 That way you have a better starting point when the time of the final inspections comes.

 There are different deadlines, depending on whether your landlord rents out one apartment or rents out several apartments.